cbell2/webware-a4-webapp/README.md

 - **Tech Achievement 1**: Changed from using vanilla javascript to host the HTTP server to using Express
 - **Tech Achievement 2**: Designed Routes when a request is made that there are seperate js files responding to requests based on where the request was made
 - **Tech Achievement 3**: Used express-handlebars to dynamically load content into the web page so that it is rendered based on information on users in the database
-- **Tech Achievement 4**: Make use of cookies and sessions to maintain user sessions while they are connected to the website.
+- **Tech Achievement 4**: Made use of cookies and sessions to maintain user sessions while they are connected to the website.
 - **Tech Achievement 5**: Used jQuery to traverse DOM trees and get elements that would have been significantly harder to get not using the framework
 - **Tech Achievement 6**: Implemented fixed position html elements so when the user scrolls through the seltzer selection, the fized elements, such as the cart, remain on the screen.
+- **Tech Achievement 7**: Allowed user to change their password with extra validation

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Separated initilaization javascript code including the connection to the database to a seperate file to maintain clean code